 ITC has committed to being the 2019 JWIE program sponsor as well, Jipping said.
 "Michigan Tech's Junior Women in Engineering program is an exciting, educational way for academically talented young women to explore a variety of engineering disciplines."

-Cody Kangas, director for Michigan Tech's Center for Pre-College Outreach, also expresses gratitide for the generosity of Jipping and ITC for partnering to provide a platform for young women to become immersed in engineering education.
+Cody Kangas, director for Michigan Tech's Center for Educational Outreach, also expresses gratitude for the generosity of Jipping and ITC for partnering to provide a platform for young women to become immersed in engineering education.

 "Delivering profound opportunities for youth to explore and discover with enthusiasm is at the core of Michigan Tech's Summer Youth Programs," Kangas said.
 "Together with strategic industry partners, we spark affinity for STEM, catalyzing authentic experiences for students during their formative years."